Who Are The Compliance Team?

 Working Hours

-As you are a student visa holder, your visa was issued for the purpose of full-time study in the UK, and you should ensure that your studies are always your priority.
-You only can work 20 hours per week during term -time and full time on your official holidays, please refer to your academic calendar that will be provided to you.
+As a Student visa holder, your visa was issued for the purpose of full-time study in the UK, and you should ensure that your studies are always your priority.
+You can work up to 20 hours per week during term time and full-time during your official holidays.
+Please refer to the academic calendar provided to you.

 Change of Circumstances

 The sponsor must ensure that all prospective students comply with the Immigration Rules.
-Students must abide by the terms of their visa and should report any change of circumstances to the University – ulstercompliance@qa.com
+Students must abide by the terms of their visa and should report any change in circumstances to the University at ulstercompliance@qa.com.

-- Update the University with your contact details.
-You will be able to update on QA student portal using the same link that you used to complete your pre-enrolment online.
-In case you cannot find the link, please request this by email from Student Services studentservices@qahighereducation.com
+• Update the University with your contact details.
+You can do this through the QA student portal using the same link you used to complete your online pre-enrolment.
+If you cannot find the link, please request it by email from Student Services at studentservices@qahighereducation.com.

-- If you lose your visa/BRP or it was stolen, you must you are required by the Home Office to apply for a replacement at an additional cost and provide a copy of your new BRP to the University
+• If your visa or BRP is lost or stolen, you are required by the Home Office to apply for a replacement at an additional cost and provide a copy of your new BRP to the University.

-You Fill in the change of circumstances form to report any other changes of circumstances including:
+You must complete the change of circumstances form to report any other changes, including:

 Engagement